sandroaza/sandro.azaele.github.io/_pages/cv.md

 {% include base_path %}

-I studied theoretical physics at the University of Trieste (Italy), where I discussed a thesis on quantum computation.
+I studied theoretical physics at the University of Trieste (Italy), where I discussed a MSc dissertation on quantum computation.

 In 2007 I earned my PhD in Physics at the University of Padova (Italy).
 During my PhD some open fundamental questions in biology and ecology fascinated me, so I decided to start studying theoretical ecology with a statistical mechanics approach.